Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-It is hard to pinpoint exactly why gamers worldwide gravitate toward the creations of the nerd-chic duo Goichi Suda (SUDA51) and Hidetaka Suehiro (SWERY65).
+It is hard to pinpoint exactly why gamers worldwide gravitate toward the creations of the nerd-chic creatives Goichi Suda (SUDA51) and Hidetaka Suehiro (SWERY65).
 Their games were never technical marvels or big sellers, but they gained cult status.
 And understandably so.
-And now they are banding together with SWERY’s White Owls Inc. to bring us Hotel Barcelona.
-All parties involved have never been marvels of technical masterpieces or top-selling material, but both SUDA and SWERY individually have quite a big cult following.
-And understandably so.
+Now, they are banding together under the White Owls Inc to bring us Hotel Barcelona.

 In my mind it is as if Kevin Smith (Clerks, Mallrats, Chasing Amy) and Robert Rodriguez (From Dusk Till Dawn) decided to team up to do a project together (side note: Kevin Smith once even daydreamed publicly about this in an interview).
 Creators like these attract people who are in it for the uncalculated, unfiltered, and utterly weird.
 Hotel Barcelona fits the bill for this particular crowd perfectly.